ubuntuwisconsin/ubuntuwisconsin.github.io/README.md

 # ubuntuwisconsin.github.io
-A website for the Ubuntu Wisconsin LoCo
+This is the website for the Ubuntu US Wisconsin LoCo Team.

+Check out our wiki page for more details on the team: https://wiki.ubuntu.com/WisconsinTeam